 Hand hygiene is a key component of fostering a safe and healthy workplace, especially during the fight against COVID.
 Your employer should provide you and your colleagues with what is needed to wash your hands and cover your coughs and sneezes.
 Examples include:

 - Providing soap and water in the workplace

 - Encouraging good hand hygiene by placing posters at the entrance to the school and in other workplace areas where they are likely to be seen

-If your school does not provide you with potable water for washing or there is no soap or means to dry your hands, you can reference that this is a requirement under Federal OSHA which is enforced by the New York State Department of Labor.
-See the standards here: 29 CFR 1910.141.
-Reference specifically sections (d)(2)(ii) , (iii) and (iv).
+If your school does not provide you with potable water for washing or there is no soap or means to dry your hands, you can reference that this is a requirement under Federal OSHA which is enforced for public employees by the New York State Department of Labor.
+See the standards here: 29 CFR 1910.141 Reference specifically sections (d)(2)(ii) , (iii) and (iv).